fenok/react-router-typesafe-routes/README.md

 -   It would be nice to have type-checking for route state.
 It requires deep object validation and can be added without breaking changes.

--   It may be a good idea to convert path params like `'one/two/three'` into arrays.
+-   It may be a good idea to convert path params like `'foo/bar/baz'` into arrays.
 Right now it can be done with a custom transformer.

 -   There should be some built-in API for default values.
-Right now it can be done with a custom transformer.
+Right now they can be added with custom transformers.

--   If all params are optional, the parse result can't be undefined, but TS is unaware of that.
+-   If all params are optional, the parse result can't be `undefined`, but TS is unaware of that.

 ## How is it different from existing solutions?